devnich/python-programming/README.md

 ## Break programs down into functions to make them easier to understand

 - Human beings can only keep a few items in working memory at a time.
 - Understand larger/more complicated ideas by understanding and combining pieces
 - Functions serve the same purpose in programs:
-    1. Encapsulate complexity so that we can treat it as a single "thing"
+  1. Encapsulate complexity so that we can treat it as a single “thing”
   2. Removes complexity from remaining code, making it easier to test
   3. Enables re-use: Write one time, use many times

 ## Define a function using `def` with a name, parameters, and a block of code